f5devcentral/f5-automation-labs/docs/postman/postman-primer.rst

 3. Click the ‘Body’ tab and examine the JSON that we will send to BIG-IP to provide credentials and the authentication provider:

 4. Modify the JSON body and add the required credentials (admin/admin).
 Then click the ‘Send’ button.
 5. Examine the response status code.
-If authentication succeeded and a token was generated the response will have a 200 OK status code.
-If the status code is 401 then check your credentials:
+If authentication succeeded and a token was generated, the response will have a 200 OK status code.
+If the status code is 401 then check your credentials.
+View the response body to see the token that was provided:

 Successful: